goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 But here’s something the people who never look at the code don’t realise.
 When confronted with a problem that persists or was made worse by their attempt to fix it, coding agents will _almost never_ revert the incorrect and ineffective change.
 Instead, they will overlay a different attempt on top of the previous one, causing complexity to explode without ever addressing the root causes of the problem.
 I’ve seen this countless times from all models, from all providers.

 This misbehaviour alone means problems will accrue invisibly, the functioning of the system will become ever more opaque, and context sizes will grow and degrade agentic reasoning.

-{{< figure
-  alt="A computer can never be held accountable therefore a computer must never make a management decision." class="align-center" src="machine-accountability.webp" title="An IBM statement from 1979."
->}}

 We are handing over the ability to maintain our systems to an industry that runs both the models _and_ the meter.
 That will not change until technology evolves to [a point where mature open-weight LLMs are commonplace](https://newsletter.semianalysis.com/p/google-we-have-no-moat-and-neither) and able to run on your own computer.